 What is a "true emergency"?

 Most managed care plans define a "true medical emergency" as a sudden, unexplained or possibly life-threatening medical situation, or a very severe illness or injury for which you do not have time to call your pediatrician.

-stitches) should be done in your pediatrician's office.
+Most plans will pay for emergency room care in a true emergency.
+Follow-up care (such as removing stitch es) should be done in your pediatrician's office.
 Your plan will not pay for follow-up care done in the emergency room.